sonifydata/twotone.io/_posts/2019-02-12-basque-country.md

   credit: ''

 ---
-Watch this short video to learn about how to make the 'Song of the Day' made with TwoTone's City data partner Basque Country EUSTAT.
+Watch this tutorial video to learn about how to make the 'Song of the Day' made with TwoTone's City data partner Basque Country EUSTAT.

 To replicate or remix the project, download the 'Use of Time' data set [here](https://drive.google.com/open?id=1iKZqutJcmyz1QkxC1gOzyqY9t7K6elb4 "Use of Time data set ") or go to the source link [here](http://en.eustat.eus/elementos/ele0000400/Average_social_time_per_participant_and_rate_type_of_physiological_need_day_of_the_week_and_province_hhmm/tbl0000453_i.html "Basque Country EUSTAT 'Use of Time'").